-error for both architectures.
+Table 1 summarizes the results obtained by evaluating our approach on 43 control programs.
+We implemented 3 different training algorithms for training in programs without GC, linear regression (LR), robust regression (RR) and non-negative least squares (NNLS).
+Each column represents the average percentage error for both architectures.
 We also tested all memory-intensive programs with larger inputs to evaluate our cost model for the GC.
-The last column presents the percentage error for programs with GC cycles.
-Note that the error increase of programs with GC cycles is not significant, and it indeed decreases for ARM architecture, indicating that our accuracy for GC cycles is also accurate.
-A detailed description of our experimental results is given in Appendix B.
+The last column presents the percentage error for programs with GC cycles, trained using linear regression.
+Note that the error increase of programs with GC cycles is not significant, and it indeed decreases for ARM architecture, indicating that our model for GC cycles is also accurate.
+However, in about 5% of the programs, the error is quite high (error above 50%).
+This is usually caused by an unmodeled compiler optimization, causing a significant reduction in execution time.